prometheus/alertmanager/docs/configuration.md

         - start_time: HH:MM
           end_time: HH:MM

-`weeekday_range`: A list of days of the week, where the week begins on Sunday and ends on Saturday.
+`weekday_range`: A list of days of the week, where the week begins on Sunday and ends on Saturday.
 Days should be specified by name (e.g. ‘Sunday’).
 For convenience, ranges are also accepted of the form <start_day>:<end_day> and are inclusive on both ends.
 For example:
 `[‘monday:wednesday','saturday', 'sunday']`